 Although the majority of Goldens are amazing dogs, there is the occasional dog that is very anxious (and chews up the house) or is uncontrollable around people (and leaps up on them).

 Here are three tips to help you have the best Golden possible:

 - Socialize them as puppies appropriately.
 Many issues in adult dogs can be traced back to them not being socialized properly as puppies.

 - Mentally and physically stimulate them.
 Like I said earlier, a tired dog is a good dog.
-If you do things like play fetch and tug, or train them, their physical and mental needs will be satisfied and they’ll be too tired to be naughty.
+If you do things like play fetch and tug, train them, and give them puzzle toys, their physical and mental needs will be satisfied and they’ll be too tired to be naughty.

 As far as personality goes, if you’re looking for a dog that:

 - Loves their family (and pretty much everyone else)

 - Likes to have fun, be active, and play outside

 - Wants to be trained